Art is a celebration of God’s gifts

 I made two of these (left and right) for my 1979 Kawasaki LTD 1000 motorcycle (below).
 The two holes align with a gas tank mounting bracket.
 It started as a pen and ink drawing that was etched in magnesium (thanks to my friend Dub) then I carved it out of the etch panel and painted it gold to match the LTD’s blue and gold pinstriping.

-This painting of “my Dragon” is the third of a set of three storyboard watercolors that were inspired by Gandalf’s fireworks at Bilbo’s Magnificent Party from The Fellowship of the Ring by J.R.R.
+These images of “my Dragon” are photographs of the first and third storyboard set of three watercolors that were inspired by Gandalf’s fireworks at Bilbo’s Magnificent Party from The Fellowship of the Ring by J.R.R.
 Tolkien.

 1977 – Acrylic and ink on acetate

 This painting may be the closest I’ve come to perfection.

 This animation cel is my most mysterious work.
 It started as a drawer handle sketch to get my mind off of suicide and evolved.

 I felt more and more spiritually inspired as this piece developed.
 It’s called Balance due to its symmetry and the healing I experienced crafting it.

 If you look closely at the center of the image (see detail) you will notice two separate heads merging together to form a third… two looking toward the center and one looking at you, three perspectives from one source… a symbolic model of the Christian Holy Trinity.